Emergency Dentist Oro Valley, AZ

 How can an emergency dentist help me?

 At Dentistry In Oro Valley we strive to keep our patients comfortable and free from injury or pain.
-As such, we are cognizant of the fact that most dental emergencies are unplanned and may not happen during normal business hours.
+As such, we are cognizant of the fact that most dental emergencies are unplanned.
 If your tooth has been damaged or you are in pain, call 520-833-5100 right away so that we can schedule your appointment and treat the issue quickly.
 Our friendly staff will do our best to accommodate your schedule and ensure that you can get back to a life that is free from oral pain.
-While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you treated right away.
-You can also help to avoid dental emergencies by having your teeth cleaned twice a year and maintaining healthy diet year-round.
+While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you the necessary treatment right away.
+You can also help to avoid dental emergencies by receiving teeth cleanings twice a year and maintaining a healthy diet year-round.